-Rideshare DUI Attorney in San Diego
+Rideshare DUI Attorneys in San Diego

 Rideshare companies such as Uber and Lyft are becoming more and more popular in California every day.
 In 2017, both companies had approximately 147,000 rideshare drivers in the state.
 While driving for a "transportation network company" can help you pick up extra cash, you could face both criminal and job-related consequences if you are convicted of DUI.